UBC-CS/cpsc330-2022W1/docs/homework_instructions.md

 ## Late submissions

-**Late assignments**.
 Late submissions will not be accepted.
 There will be no exceptions made, including illness, so try to start early on your assignments.
 The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.
 Admittedly there will be a handful of unfortunate situations where someone loses marks due to an unforeseeable circumstance.
 I do not like this, but I believe the overall policy is best for the class as a whole.

 ## Updates to assignments